Claude Code Slash Commands: The Comprehensive Developer's Guide

 Practical Example: Deploying This Article

-Here's a real example of using the /deploy
+Here's a real example of using the /deploy command to publish this very article you're reading:

 The Command: